isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/power-bi/best-practices/collaboration.md/pbi-collaboration.md

 ## Power BI Explorer

 [Power BI Explorer is a free tool you can install on your machine][link2].
 For dashboards which are being developed by more than one developer, you can create a copy of the dashboard and then compare changes, or compare changes of your report using Git.
+You can follow a tutorial within the tool itself.

 ### Comparing reports